I Was Thirsty

 Clean Water

 The most cost-effective and achievable solution to the clean water deficiency in schools is to collect rain from the school building roofs in gutters and routing it to storage tanks.
 These rain catchment systems provide year-round safe, clean water if collection is done properly and tanks are kept sanitary.
 The cost of rain catchment is a fraction of the cost of drilling a well at each school; thus, is achievable.
-Of the 41 schools in the region, 38 either need new or expanded systems to provide clean water for students through drought seasons.
-Providing rain catchment systems is a sustainable solution that will last for 20 or more years and will be owned and maintained by the community.
+Thanks be to God and generous sponsors, SOHI has provided rain catchment systems – a sustainable solution that will last for 20 or more years and this is all owned and maintained by the community!

 Toilet Facilities

 The solution to the shortage of latrines is to provide new latrines for girls and boys at each school.
-In order to meet minimum Kenyan government standards at all 41 schools, it is estimated that 280 additional latrine “doors” are needed at schools across the region.
+280 latrines with doors have been constructed!
 Properly constructed latrines last for over 20 years and their useful lives can be extended indefinitely by maintenance performed with local resources.

 Health and Sanitation Training

 The solution to a lack of health & sanitation training for students is simple and inexpensive.
-A local nursing school has offered to provide health and sanitation training for the community at low cost.
-This offer will be effectively implemented by nursing students and doctors “training the trainers”.
-Two to three teachers or administrators from each school will be trained to teach basic health and sanitation at seminars sponsored by SOHI.
-Knowledge and training materials will equip them to add this training to the student’s school curriculum.
+A local nursing school provides health and sanitation training for the community at low cost.
+Two to three teachers or administrators from each school have been trained to teach basic health and sanitation at seminars sponsored by SOHI.
+Knowledge and training materials equip them to add this training to the student’s school curriculum.
 The students, naturally, carry this knowledge into their homes sharing it with their families and benefiting the community.
 Again, a sustainable solution.

 Funding Needs